MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

 > [action]
 > In the controller we need find the parent `Post` from the `:postId` we have in the url parameters, then associate this parent with the comment by pushing the comment into an array in the parent's `comments` attribute that we haven't created yet.
 >
 > Also remember to add a `require` for your `Post` model, since we'll now be using it within the `comments` controller.
+Lastly, remember to put the routes AFTER you require all the middleware
 >
 ```js
 const Post = require('../models/post');